Breakfast Time: What Should a Healthy Breakfast Include?

 Tea

-1. Avocado toast with eggs and chia seeds & a glass of natural orange juice with cinnamon.
+1. Avocado toast with eggs and chia seeds, paired with a glass of fresh orange juice with a hint of cinnamon, for a filling start to the day.

-3. Porridge (cold or hot) with oats, fresh fruit and nuts & green tea.
+3. Porridge (hot or cold) with oats, fresh fruit, and nuts, ideally paired with a cup of green tea.

-4. Smoothie with banana, cocoa, avocado, berries, peanut butter and cereals.
+4. Smoothie with banana, cocoa, avocado, berries, peanut butter, and cereals — a rich-tasting “meal in a glass.”

-5. Wholemeal bread with cottage cheese, jam, cashews & Greek coffee.
-Extra tip: instead of bread, choose Honey & Walnuts Cookies as a base.
+5. Whole-grain bread with cottage cheese, jam, and cashews, served with a traditional Greek coffee.
+Extra tip: instead of bread, you can use Honey & Walnuts Cookies as the base.

-6. Wholemeal tortilla with tahini, cocoa and banana slices.
-Extra tip: instead of tortilla, choose Carob & Hazelnut Cookies as a base.
+6. Whole-grain tortilla with tahini, cocoa, and banana slices, for those who prefer something different.
+Extra tip: try swapping the tortilla with Carob & Hazelnut Cookies as the base.